Qrama/qrama-charms/xenial/monitoring-api/README.md

 # Info
 This is a subordinate charm for the Sojobo-api.
-This charm will make it possible to connect with every elasticsearch in your juju environment so all the monitoring can be accessed on one place.
+This charm will make it possible to connect with every elasticsearch-tengu charm in your juju environment so all the monitoring can be accessed at one place.
+Documentation can be found <a href="https://github.com/Qrama/monitoring-api/blob/master/docs.md">here </a>

 # Usage